How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Pick three targets:

-• front
+- front

-• middle
+- middle

-• back
+- back

 Hit 9 balls:

-• 3 to the front target using front-pin rules
+- 3 using front-pin rules

-• 3 to the middle target using the 6-yard circle
+- 3 using the middle-pin 6-yard circle

 The Mistake That Kills Birdie Chances